micaluque0203/bicycle-shop-api/README.md

 ### 5. Authentication

-Implemented JWT (JSON Web Tokens) for authentication and use FAST API users for sign in / login.
+Implemented JWT (JSON Web Tokens) for authentication and used FAST API users for sign in / login.
 JWT offers stateless authentication, which is scalable and easy to implement.
-However, it requires careful handling of token expiration and security considerations.
-The use of FAST API users
+However, it requires careful handling of token expiration and security considerations but for a technical test is ok.
+The use of FASTAPI users for authentication is not agnostic to the framework used as if it were done using DDD.

 ### 6. Domain-Driven Design (DDD)

 Implemented Domain-Driven Design to separate domain logic from infrastructure concerns.
-DDD provides a structured approach to managing complex and scalable applications but can introduce additional complexity, verbosity and require more upfront design.
+DDD provides a structured approach to managing complex and scalable applications but can introduce additional complexity, and verbosity.
+It requires a more upfront design.

 ### 7. Speed of Development

 Prioritized rapid development and delivery.
-To achieve quick development cycles, some architectural and code quality compromises were made.
+Some architectural and code quality compromises were made to delivery ASAP.
 This includes using pre-built components and libraries where applicable, which may not be fully optimized for specific use cases but allow for faster implementation.